daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
   Understand that we are including all routes in <em>server.js</em> because it is convenient to do so for the purposes of this tutorial.
-In the dashboard project that I had to build at work, all routes were split into separate files inside the <strong><i class="fa fa-folder-open"></i> routes</strong> directory, furthermore all route handlers were split into separate files inside the <strong><i class="fa fa-folder-open"></i> controllers</strong> directory.
+In the dashboard project that I had to build at work, all routes were split into separate files inside the <strong><i class="fa fa-folder-open"></i>routes</strong> directory, furthermore all route handlers were split into separate files inside the <strong><i class="fa fa-folder-open"></i>controllers</strong> directory.
 </div>

 Let's start with the route for fetching two characters in the *Home* component.

+**GET /api/characters**

 ```js
 /**